w3f/polkadot-wiki/docs/maintain/archive/maintain-guides-democracy.md

 definitely when a proposal may become a referendum (if ever), this means that any tokens bonded will be locked for an indeterminate amount of time.

-:::info Proposals cannot be revoked by the proposer, even if they never turn into a referendum
+!!!info "Proposals cannot be revoked by the proposer, even if they never turn into a referendum"
     It is important to realize that there is no guarantee that DOT you use for proposing or endorsing a proposal will be returned to that account in any given timeframe.

-::: On Polkadot Apps, you can navigate to the Governance -> Democracy tab to make a new proposal.
+On Polkadot Apps, you can navigate to the Governance -> Democracy tab to make a new proposal.
 In order to submit a proposal, you will need to submit what's called the preimage hash.
 The preimage hash is simply the hash of the proposal to be enacted.
 The easiest way to get the preimage hash is by clicking on the "Submit preimage" button and configuring the action that you are proposing.